-In late summer the Epilepsy Foundation Southeast Wisconsin, not affiliated with Epilepsy Foundation of America sponsors a 3-day, 2-night retreat at Wisconsin Lions Camp in Rosholt, Wisconsin.
+In late summer the Epilepsy Families Southeast Wisconsin sponsors a 3-day, 2-night retreat at Wisconsin Lions Camp in Rosholt, Wisconsin.
 Activities such as hiking, boating, swimming, camp fire, wagon rides, crafts, volleyball, archery and fishing are available throughout the weekend.
 Small discussion groups and informative programs are also offered to the participants.
 This retreat is designed for adults with epilepsy who are able to live independently.
 Ages 18+.

 Camp Phoenix provides a fun, safe, residential camping experience for children ages eight to seventeen with a primary diagnosis of epilepsy.
 The weeklong residential camp is conducted at the Wisconsin Lions Camp located in Rosholt, Wisconsin.
 The camp experience is designed to encourage independence and self-esteem, and to provide children with an increased understanding of seizures and epilepsy.
 During the week, campers participate in a variety of activities, build new and lasting relationships, and meet others who may have seizure disorders.
 Children are encouraged to fully participate in all the camp activities.
 Specially trained epilepsy counselors are present to facilitate small group activities or one on one discussion.
 Camp scholarships are available.
 Call for information on dates and cost.